 The first part of the song “Be A Freak” feels like Felix had not just glimpsed into my mind but put a scalpel to it and dissected it for the world to see.
 (Excuse my theatrics here, Felix seem to bring that out in me).
 The chorus and the song itself is very uplifting and positive, so all in all it’s a song I obviously needed to hear.
 On the album.
 But also live.
 We saw Felix Hagan & The Family play two gigs this weekend and they played this song at their first one at the Nick Alexander Memorial Stage.
 And I was screaming along so loudly and happily, because I was so grateful to be able to do that somewhere else than just in my car ;-).

 On that same night we ran into Felix in the street on our way to catch Frank’s DJ set at Dingwalls.
 As my friend Amanda knows Felix from back home in Manchester it was no big deal to flag him down to say Hi.
 I think I turned into a bit of blubbering mess, telling him how much “Be A Freak” means to me and how happy and grateful I was that they played it that night.
-I doubt I’ll get the chance to see Felix play a gig solo or with the Family anytime soon, as they won’t tour in Germany in the near future (or ever?) and all my vacation days 2018 are pretty much booked off for Frank gigs and some real vacation.
+At that moment I was sure chances of seeing Felix play another gig solo or with the Family anytime soon, were slim as I was sure they wouldn’t ever tour Germany and all my vacation days 2018 were pretty much booked off for Frank gigs and some real vacation.
 Therefore on that Friday night on Chalk Farm Road I operated under the “Thank and hug your favourite artists when you can!” directive.
 Thanks again, Felix!

 “Because there’s no such thing as rock stars,